Skip to main content

 Thrown by client.connect() when the WebSocket closes before the server welcome arrives.
 Indicates the handshake itself failed.

-import { SignallingConnectError, WsCloseCode } from "@metered-ca/peer";
+import { SignallingConnectError, WsCloseCode } from "@metered-ca/realtime";

 try {